University-Ravenna Cooperative Preschool Teacher Opening

 - In a typical year class meets Tuesday and Friday from 9 am – 11 am.

-- For the 2020-2021 school year, class will begin with two Zoom Circle Times and one outdoor in-person opportunity per week.
+- For the 2020-2021 school year, class meets for two Zoom Circle Times (Tuesday and Friday from 9:15 am – 9:45 am) and one outdoor in-person opportunity (Monday from 2:30 pm – 3:30 pm for half the class and 3:30 pm – 4:30 pm for the other half) per week.
 This schedule may change to be more or less in-person time depending on health department recommendations.

 - Early childhood education degree or equivalent experience in an early childhood setting, with co-op preschool experience and remote teaching experience preferred.